-There were five meetings of the Board of Directors and the Board of Directors acted pursuant to unanimous written consent on one additional occasion during the fiscal year ended June 30, 1999.
+There were five meetings of the Board of Directors and the Board of Directors acted pursuant to unanimous written consent on three additional occasions during the fiscal year ended June 30, 2000.
 The Board of Directors has established an Audit Committee and a Compensation Committee.
-The members of each committee are nominated by the majority vote of the Board of Directors.
+The members of each committee are appointed by the majority vote of the Board of Directors.
 There is no nominating committee.